Exclusive: Trump doesn't expect much from China trade talks this week

 Beijing denies U.S. allegations that it systematically forces the unfair transfer of U.S. technology and insists that it adheres to World Trade Organization rules.

-The Washington talks will be led by U.S. Treasury Undersecretary David Malpass and Chinese Commerce Vice Minister Wang Shouwen.
+The Washington talks will be led by U.S. Treasury Undersecretary David Malpass and Chinese Vice Minister of Commerce Wang Shouwen.

-(Reporting Jeff Mason and Steve Holland; Writing by Peter Henderson and David Lawder; Editing by James Dalgleish and Cynthia Osterman)
+(Reporting Jeff Mason and Steve Holland; Additional reporting by Ben Blanchard in Beijing; Writing by Peter Henderson and David Lawder; Editing by James Dalgleish and Cynthia Osterman)